Table of contents

 Error: Anti-Malware Engine Offline

 This error can occur for a variety of reasons.
-To resolve the issue, follow the instructions below.

-For some cases with Linux agents, the Anti-Malware engine can remain partially functional and will show a Warning rather than an Error.
+For some cases with Linux agents, the Anti-Malware engine can remain partially functional and show a Warning rather than an Error.
 That scenario is discussed in Warning: Anti-Malware Engine has only Essential functions.

 For an overview of the Anti-Malware module, see Protect against malware.